PAN001/All-CNN/task1.md

 ```

 ## Code Description
-The All-CNN is encapsulated as a class All-CNN.
-The script `all_CNN_keras_oo.py` allows to train the model from the beginning or pretrained model, fit the data based on pretrained model, and plot figures.
+The All-CNN is encapsulated as a class All-CNN based on Keras.
+The script `strided_all_CNN_keras.py` allows to train the model from the beginning or pretrained model, fit the data based on pretrained model, and plot figures.
 The detailed usage is as follows:

-## Test Model
+## Run the Code: Test Model
 The best model with `90.88%` accuracy on Cifar10 test set at epoch 339 with loss of `0.4994` are stored as `all_cnn_weights_0.9088_0.4994.hdf5`.
 The following code loads the pretrained model and then fits the Cifar10 test data:
 ```
 # load the pretrained model and then fit the Cifar10 test data: